Baptist Churches of New Zealand: History

 Several Baptists settled in New Zealand in the 1840s, but the first Baptist minister, Decimus Dolamore from Yorkshire, England, did not arrive until May 1851.
 Dolamore settled in Nelson and was involved in the formation of the first Baptist Church in New Zealand - Nelson Baptist Church - that same year.
 He was instrumental in obtaining a change in the law to allow Baptist ministers to perform marriage ceremonies; until 1854, only Catholic and Anglican priests were allowed to do so.
 Dolamore later went to Christchurch and was the first minister for that congregation.

 The Canterbury Baptist Association was formed in 1874.
 This association started the New Zealand Baptist magazine, which has been published monthly since January 1881.
 The Baptist Union of New Zealand was formed at Wellington in October 1882.
 At that time, there were 22 Baptist churches, with 1,890 members.
 The New Zealand Baptist Missionary Society was formed at the 1885 conference of the Baptist Union.
 At the 1891 conference, the Union established a plan to divide the country into four districts - "Otago/Southland" (org.
 1892), "Auckland" (org.
 1892), "Canterbury & Westland" (org.
 1892), and "Central" (org.
 1896).
 Central District was later divided into the Central District Association and the "Wellington" Association, and "South Auckland" was formed in 1939.
 South Auckland was later divided into the "Waikato" Association and the "Bay of Plenty" Association (now Bay of Plenty & Eastland).
 The "Top of the South" Association was formed in 1990.
 Some groups were called "auxiliary" and some "association", but in 1957, the term "auxiliary" was dropped in favor of the term "association".
 There are currently 9 associations.

-According to a denomination census released in 2020, it claimed 243 churches and 21,284 members.
+According to a census published by the association in 2023, it claimed 240 churches and 20,627 members.

+In October 2024 the Baptist Churches of NZ, through its local affiliate the Otago and Southland Baptist Association, announced plans to sell the former Valley Baptist Community Centre in Dunedin's North East Valley.
+The Valley Baptist Community congregation had closed in August 2021.
+The Baptist denomination's sales decision was opposed by three community groups (including the Valley Baptist Community Trust) and former Valley Baptist pastor Geoff Pound.
+The community groups raised NZ$250,000 by mid-May 2025 in a bid to buy the building, whose tender finished on 28 May 2025.
+In mid-August 2025, the Otago Daily Times reported that the three community groups had failed to buy the community hub, with an undisclosed buyer purchasing the former church site and an adjoining building.

 Beliefs

-Theologically, the Baptist Union member churches are deeply influenced by the charismatic renewal movement, though there is no official position regarding the movement.
+Theologically, the Baptist Churches of NZ member churches are deeply influenced by the charismatic renewal movement, though there is no official position regarding the movement.
 A study in 1989 indicated that 69% of churches belonging to the Baptist Union identified with the charismatic movement.
 A smaller portion of member churches are Reformed in doctrine.

-Education
+The Baptist Churches of NZ has a policy of ordaining female clergy.